 This is another common reason why your chain might not be cutting.
-People often do a bad adjustment to their cutting chain when fixing it to their chainsaw.
+People often make bad adjustments to their cutting chains when fixing them to their chainsaws.
 If the cutting chain is fixed too tightly around the chain, it will likely affect its speed and piercing ability.
 This results in the chain not cutting properly.

 Apart from a bad chain adjustment, there is also the possibility of a bad adjustment screw being responsible for your chainsaw not cutting properly.
 There will not be enough tension on your chain if the adjustment screw is broken.
 Your chain might even fall off the chainsaw entirely.

 Fixing a bad adjustment screw is pretty easy.
 All you need to do is tighten or loosen the adjustment screw to some extent.
 If you notice that the screws are completely ruined, you can get a new one in any home improvement store or shop around you.
 You can also contact the nearest chainsaw repair company to adjust the screw.